DataMedSci/yagit/docs/source/installation.rst

    setup.bat

+Running the setup script may result in high CPU and memory usage, as it builds dependencies in parallel.

-Note that these scripts will only build the library and not install it by default.
+Note that by default, these scripts only build the library and do not install it.
-To install it, configure the options appropriately in the script file.
+To install the library, configure the installation options in the script.

 Script options
 ~~~~~~~~~~~~~~

-You can freely configure the options that are in the script files.
+You can freely configure the options in the script files.
-Some of the options are the same as in the `CMake YAGIT options`_ section, as they are simply passed to CMake.
+Some options are the same as those in the `CMake YAGIT options`_ section, as they are passed directly to CMake.

 .. rst-class:: wrap-text
 .. table::